SequentCalculus/sequent-calculus-compiler/README.md

 This repository contains a compiler which compiles a high-level functional programming language to machine code, based on the accompanying paper "Compiling with the Sequent Calculus".
 The intermediate languages are based on the sequent calculus.

+To use this project, you need a working installation of Rust 2024.

 ## Installation

 Running